astridpe/astridpe/README.md

 ## I'm a student with a passion for developing both frontend and backend solutions.

+- 🎓 Taking a bachelor's degree in Applied Computer Technology, Oslo Metropolitan University, spring 2023
+- 📫 How to reach me: astridpettersen13@gmail.com
 - 🔭 I’m currently working on a flashcard-application.
 - 🌱 I’m currently learning React Native, .Net Core, Kubernetes and Docker.
 - 💬 Ask me about ...
 Anything